 "We'll be doing glass demonstrations, making beads and ornaments, so people can see what we do," she said.

-In North Adams, the North Adams Chamber of Commerce handed out the Small Business Saturday mats, but left it up to local business owners to decide if they were going to do anything special
+In North Adams, the North Adams Chamber of Commerce handed out the Small Business Saturday mats, but left it up to local business owners to decide if they were going to do anything special on the day.

 "Globally, I think it's become a way to remind people that we're here," Glenn Maloney, newly elected North Adams Chamber president, said.